+<pn> Part I

+<cn>Chapter 1

+<ct>Hitler Sets Up House: A Bachelor’s Domestic Turn After 1928

 The headline, printed in inch-high letters, stretched across the front page of the Regensburger Echo: “Suicide in Hitler’s Apartment.”
 The story, carried in newspapers across Germany, concerned the death of Adolf Hitler’s twenty-three-year-old niece, Geli Raubal, on September 18, 1931.
 That morning, she had been found dead, apparently of a self-inflicted gunshot wound, in the Munich apartment she shared with her bachelor uncle, then the leader of the nation’s second-largest political party.
 For Hitler, the private tragedy threatened to damage him publicly because it struck at a vulnerable spot: his unconventional lifestyle.